 We usually recommend 12 to 18 months of gentle preparation for the 11 plus exam, starting in the Autumn or Spring term of Year 5.
 However, this really depends on your child and their current attainment levels.
 Your son or daughter may only need a few hours of exam practice, and a confidence boost, or if there are any deeper learning gaps, or significant obstacles to learning due to severe lack of confidence in a specific subject or a Specific Learning Difficult, they might need several months of regular weekly tuition.
 The good news is that any support focused on the 11+ will pay dividends for your child’s schoolwork.

-Preparing for the English Paper
+How to prepare for the 11 Plus English Paper

 The 11+ English paper can be challenging for most adults, let alone 10-year-olds.
 It involves composition and comprehension that requires them to be confident about ‘writing from the heart’.
 In our experience this is where many children – particularly boys – lose marks.
 The effective and constructive communication of emotions are not usually a strong point at that stage, which is why many boys’ schools work on a 13+ entry system, which boys sit when they are more developed.
 An excellent way to improve verbal dexterity is to tell, or read, your child a story and then talk about it afterwards.
 Get them to describe to you what happened and explain how it made them feel.
 As well as helping them to unlock their emotions, effective story-telling brings a satisfying increase in marks.
 From our experience, girls tend to have better accuracy, creativity and consistency with punctuation that allows them to achieve better grades on composition papers.

-Preparing for the Maths Paper
+How to prepare for the 11 Plus Maths Paper

 You need to make sure that your child understands the core concepts of addition, subtraction, multiplication and division – and can apply this knowledge under pressure, particularly in problem solving type questions.
 Their knowledge should be strong and extensive, but flexible.
 To help your child solidify their knowledge of maths, go over times tables regularly using games, cards and posters.
 Encouraging them to be alert and thinking outside of the classroom gives you the opportunity to make learning fun!

-Preparing for Verbal and Non-Verbal Reasoning
+How to prepare for 11 Plus Verbal and Non-Verbal Reasoning

 Some people believe these test innate ability and therefore cannot be coached.
 However, we believe it is vital to provide opportunities for practice, which is easily done as there are plenty of books on sale.
 There is no magic to it, but if the child has not seen this type of question before the exam they will likely be completely thrown.
 A tutor can approach a wide range of reasoning problems with a child.
 Even if these exact problems are not on the exam, the student will know how to deal with the unexpected, having practiced methods of thinking and rationalising larger concepts.